ihebmeftah/movieapp_ios_swiftui/README.md

 1. Open `projectswift.xcodeproj` in Xcode.
 2. Select a simulator or device and run the app.
-3. If you use Firebase features, ensure your `GoogleService-Info.plist` is present.
+3. Ensure your `GoogleService-Info.plist` is present.

 ## Screenshots

-Below are screenshots from the app:

 <p align="center">
   <img src="screenshots/Simulator Screenshot - iPhone 16 Pro - 2025-11-25 at 18.07.18.png" width="250" />
   <img src="screenshots/Simulator Screenshot - iPhone 16 Pro - 2025-11-25 at 18.07.23.png" width="250" />